Kallias254/eleventy-netlify-zeronet/pages/home.md

       answer: "Standard grid-tied systems automatically shut off during power outages for safety reasons.
 However, systems with battery backup can continue providing power during outages, ensuring continuous electricity supply to your home."

     - question: "What happens on cloudy days or during winter?"
+      answer: |
-      answer: "Solar panels still generate electricity on cloudy days, though at reduced efficiency (20-30% of normal output).
-Modern panels are designed to work effectively in all seasons, including winter, though production may vary with weather conditions."
+        Solar panels continue to generate electricity on cloudy days, although at a reduced efficiency (typically 20-30% of normal output).
+Modern solar panels are designed to function effectively in all seasons, including winter, although their energy production may be lower due to factors like reduced sunlight hours and weather conditions.

+        To ensure a consistent power supply even during cloudy days or winter months when solar generation may be limited, a Battery Energy Storage System (BESS) can be used to store excess energy generated on sunnier days.
+This stored energy can then be used when solar output is low, ensuring that your home or business has a reliable and stable power source year-round, regardless of weather conditions.

     - question: "Are there government incentives for solar installation?"
       answer: "Yes, numerous incentives are available, including federal tax credits, state rebates, and local utility programs.
 These can significantly reduce the initial installation costs, sometimes by up to 50% or more."